onepf/OPFPush/README.md

 The project is under development.
 Releases will be announced later.

-Currently OpenPush is a library that wraps Google Cloud Messaging, Nokia Notification Push, Android Device Messaging and has possibility to integrate new push service.
+Currently OPFPush is a library that wraps Google Cloud Messaging, Nokia Notification Push, Android Device Messaging and has possibility to integrate new push service.

 For more information see [the website][9].